 Divinely fulsome, the genus Rosa, sun-lighted, reflexed ~

 And January?
 January is ever on the wane.

 © 2013, poem, Jamie Dedes, All rights reserved

 Photo courtesy of morgueFile

-The work that was the jumping off point for my poem is one by the Mexican nun, Sor Juana Inés de la Cruz (1551-1695), who lived during the time when Mexico was a part of the Spanish empire.
+The work that was the jumping off point for my poem is one by Sor Juana Inés de la Cruz (1551-1695), who lived during the time when what is now Mexico was a part of the Spanish empire.
 Sor Juana was an ambitious writer, self-taught, and a Baroque poet.
 She belonged to the Order of St. Jerome.
 I am enamored of her work and find her life interesting.
 She was brilliant, independent and nonconforming.

 “I don’t study to know more, but to ignore less.”